04 Dec Cheap Tactics: Small business, Supersized Brand (Part two)

 One interesting thing in the Australian Pleasure Survey showed that money wasn’t the best motivator.
 People generally prefer experience-based rewards.

 So, to re-cap.
 Incentive programs can help get new and repeat business.
+Most people are repertoire-buyers rather than brand-loyalists but not for services.
+You can read the dirty on loyalty programs.

 You can offer your own product or another kind of product that will appeal to your target market.